sprint-crash-pivot/satori/README.md

 	*= require satori

-Additionally, if you do not already use a reset, you can add the following directives above the previous directive in your CSS manifest file (application.css.scss):

-	*= require satori/reset
-	*= require satori/base
-	*= require satori

 ### SASS Variables

-Satori's SASS variables can be overriden by setting the variable prior to including the satori directive.
+Satori's SASS variables can be overriden by setting the variable prior to importing Satori.
 The available variables are below:

 	// 5 color scheme
 	$background: #fff;